scripsi/xmasort/README.md

 The LED animation shows a white dot (the gnome) running up and down the string of LEDs, gradually sorting them into the right order.

 I also decided to make a few efficiency improvements to the main program.
-Firstly, there was no need to update the whole LED string when only a few elements had changed, so I added a couple of optional arguments to the update_leds routine to provide a list of which LEDs to update and to set whether or not they were "active" (white).
+Firstly, there was no need to update the whole LED string when only a few elements had changed, so I added a couple of optional arguments to the `update_leds` routine to provide a list of which LEDs to update and to set whether or not they are "active" (white).
 Secondly, to save storage space, I no longer store the Saturation and Value of each LED in the array, since these don't change much and aren't used for sorting --- the array now simply contains the Hue values, which are rounded to the nearest integer to allow me to use some integer-only sorting methods in future.

+## Third Day: Insertion sort (and a configuration file)

+**On the third day of Christmas**, I chose [Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort).
+This works by iterating through the array one element at a time, searching backwards for the correctly sorted position of that source element.
+Once the correct position is found, the source element is moved and the intervening elements are shifted forwards to make room.

+The LED animation shows white dots for the current source element staying in place, while the search position moves backwards until the correct location is found.
+All the colours in between shift forwards one space.

+Updating the different LED strings each day was becoming a chore, because I kept having to remember how many LEDs were in each string and edit `main.py` accordingly before uploading it to the attached Plasma 2040.
+To get around this, I created a simple configuration file, `config.py`, to contain a value for the number of LEDs, and then imported it into `main.py` with a simple bit of error checking.
+Each Plasma 2040 can now have its own version of `config.py` with the right number of LEDs for the string it's connected to, and I no longer have to edit `main.py` before uploading it each time.
+I can also use `config.py` to set separate values of things like brightness and animation speed for each LED string if I want to.